Board

 she/her

-Kara recently came to Heart of the Rockies from the Centennial Valley Association.
+Kara came to Heart of the Rockies Initiative from the Centennial Valley Association.
 She is known for her homemade orange rolls and her ability to boil water in a paper cup over a campfire, which comes in handy more often than you might think.
 At work, she enjoys listening, learning, and collaborating with people of various perspectives, as well as finding opportunities to amplify community voices while setting the stage for future generations.
 To Kara, every day is a new adventure with a lesson to learn, a river to canoe, or a book to read.
 She emphasizes this belief by commonly quoting the movie UP: “Adventure is out there!”
+Kara holds a BS in natural resources wildlife management and biology from Northland College.

 photo of nate owens